davidherszenhaut/OpenEvalWebApplication/README.md

 ### Run instructions

-* Once the appropriate Node.js modules have been installed, start the application by running either `node app.js` or `npm start`.
+* Once the appropriate Node.js packages have been installed, start the application by running either `node app.js` or `npm start`.
-* Open a browser type `http://localhost:3000/` in the address bar.
+* Open a browser and type `http://localhost:3000/login` in the address bar.

 ### Troubleshooting

+* If there is an error in starting the application, try running `npm i npm` to update npm and then running `npm install` to try installing the required packages again.